Are you ready to transform your table into a DIY farmhouse table for real cheap!?

 The first thing you want to do before starting is to give your table a nice little scrubbing.

-Once your table is clean it’s time to move your table outside or into your garage.
+Once your table is clean, it’s time to move your table outside or into your garage or outdoors.

 It’s going to get a little messy.